pjakiela/ECON379/M2-selection-bias.md

 [Do Conditional Cash Transfers Improve Child Health?
 Evidence from PROGRESA's Control Randomized Experiment](https://www.aeaweb.org/articles?id=10.1257/0002828041302109) by Paul Gertler

-[Worms:  Identifying Impacts on Education and Health in the Presence of Treatment Externalities](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1468-0262.2004.00481.x) byt Edward Miguel and Michael Kremer
+[Worms:  Identifying Impacts on Education and Health in the Presence of Treatment Externalities](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1468-0262.2004.00481.x) by Edward Miguel and Michael Kremer

 <br>